ronwellman/geco/git/README.md

 As the administrator (root), select the repository and click *Repository* on the right hand side.
 Now select *Branches*.
-You should see that the master branch is protected but a link to *manage settings* is above it.
-Click on *manage settings*:
+You should see that the master branch is protected but a link to *project settings* is above it.
+Click on *project settings*:

 ![Protected](./images/protected.png)

 Expand *Protected Branches*.
 The master branch should be listed toward the bottom.
-Set *Developers + Maintainers* for both *merge* and *push* and click *unprotect*:
+Set *Developers + Maintainers* for both *merge* and *push* and click *Unprotect*:

 ![Unprotect](./images/unprotect.png)